SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-gh-codespace.md

 ![Ready to go!](img/ghsetup0090.png)

-## 🤓 Now you are ready to use SAP Business Application Studio to go one-by-one through exercises!
+## 🤓 Now you are ready to use GitHub codespace to go one-by-one through exercises!

 ### Engage, learn and enjoy!